sysml/minicache/README.md

 ### Getting Started
 In order to boot MiniCache, create a Xen VM configuration file.
-You can use the following example as a basis:
+You can use the following example as a basis (her for x86):

     #!/usr/local/bin/cosmos load